smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 11. Within the Remote Desktop session to **DC1**, in the Internet Explorer window displaying the Azure portal, navigate to the **Users - All users** blade of the Contoso Azure AD tenant.

 12. On the **Users - All users** blade, note that the list of user objects includes all user accounts with the UPN suffix matching the custom domain name of the Azure AD tenant.
+You may need to refresh the page or wait a few minutes to see the change.

     ![User objects with custom domain UPN suffix](images/Hands-onlabstep-bystep-HybridIdentityImages/media/UserObjects.png "User objects shown with custom domain UPN suffixes")

-13. In the Azure portal, navigate to the **Groups - All groups** blade of the Contoso Azure AD tenant and note that all of the contoso.local domain groups have been synchronized as well.
+1. In the Azure portal, navigate to the **Groups - All groups** blade of the Contoso Azure AD tenant and note that all of the contoso.local domain groups have been synchronized as well.

-14. In the Azure portal, navigate to the **Contoso - Azure AD Connect** blade and select **Azure AD Connect** on the left.
+2. In the Azure portal, navigate to the **Contoso - Azure AD Connect** blade and select **Azure AD Connect** on the left.
 Verify that the following settings are set:

     - Azure AD Connect Sync Status: **Enabled**